felicitia/FrUITeR/index.md

     ...
 ```

-3. Believe it or not, that's it!
-You're done with all the installation! :)
+3. That's it!
+You're done with all the installation and ready to go! :)

 # Quick Start